-There’s no denying that sex contributes to a long-term relationship satisfaction.
+There’s no denying that sex contributes to long-term relationship satisfaction.
 A marriage with an active, fulfilling sex life is much more likely to be a happy one.
 Intimacy is important in maintaining relationships of all kinds.
-However, it is sex that makes a difference between your relationship with friends, family or your colleagues.
-In your marriage partner you can search for companionship, friendship, safety and security, even status, but without a passionate, physical attraction you are basically just friends.
+However, it is sex that makes a difference between your relationship with friends, family, or your colleagues.

 Romance, emotion, passion, and sex – they are all important ingredients to marriage happiness.
 For both men and women, the intimacy and connection that sex brings help them to feel loved and in love.
-Sex doesn’t just elevate the emotional bond between the spouses but it is also great for the physical and mental health.
-I mean hey…Marvin Gaye ‘Sexual Healing’ song aside, it has been scientifically proven that considerable amounts of oxytocin ‘feel good’ or so called ‘bliss’ hormone are being released each time couples are engrossed in satisfactory lovemaking, increasing the feeling of falling in love.
-At the same time the levels of stress hormone cortisol go down which helps to diminish stress and anxiety.
+Sex doesn’t just elevate the emotional bond between the spouses but it is also great for physical and mental health.

 Riding the love tide

 A relationship requires attention and maintenance, and the intimate bond between couples will fade if they stop caring for the physical side of their relationship.
-Sex is never just about sex and sex is not all about penetration, it comes in different forms, and so what we really need in a loving relationship is that feeling of closeness and attachment.
-Occasional sex that happens once in a month or less frequently can easily lead to emotional disconnection as going long stretches without making love stirs resentment, provokes conflicts and fosters distance that reduces your marriage to roommate status.
-Feeling lazy and withdrawing from sex won’t help relationship and creates massive void.
+Sex is never just about sex and sex is not all about penetration.
+It comes in different forms, and so what we really need in a loving relationship is that feeling of closeness and attachment.

-Intimacy doesn’t need to be a hard work.
-It can be a lot of fun if both people are committed to maintain the spark in the bedroom.
-Communicating your needs, trying to find a happy medium, making a more consistent effort to be affectionate and caring and open, getting out of your way to love and cherish your partner, is what takes intimacy on a different soul bonding level that makes for a happy marriage.
+Intimacy doesn’t need to be hard work.
+It can be a lot of fun if both people are committed to maintaining the spark in the bedroom.
+Communicating your needs, trying to find a happy medium, making a more consistent effort to be affectionate and caring and open, and going out of your way to love and cherish your partner is what takes intimacy on a different soul-bonding level that makes for a happy marriage.